 In a construction-related business, your markup should be calculated at least once a year.
 Throughout the year, it needs to be reviewed and revised at least quarterly, especially if your overhead expenses have changed or your sales are coming in significantly above or below what you projected.
 We walked through how to calculate markup in the webinar, and it’s covered in the book.
 If you don’t like working the math, we have a Windows-based software program that will do the calculation for you.

-What is the Correct Markup for My Company?
+How To Calculate Markup for My Company?

 You need to calculate your own markup from your own company numbers.
 There is no industry standard for markup; there can’t be, since there isn’t any industry standard for overhead.
 Every business has different overhead and profit needs and is building a different volume of work, so each business has its own markup.